-It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal on 13 September 2016, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal on 13 September 2016, as detailed in Attachment 1 to Report CJ161-10/16.

 On 13 September 2016, three documents were executed by affixing the Common Seal.
 A summary is provided below: